jowharshamshiri/ws/docs/st8-guide.md

 ### Version File Formats

-Verbump writes just the version number to the file:
+St8 writes just the version number to the file:

 ```
 1.2.3.156